Decrease the risk of knee pain, lower back pain/injuries, and other musculoskeletal disorders with these five tips...

 Some believe that chiropractic and rehabilitative intervention are necessary for correcting this type of spinal deviation.
 However, after having coached many clients with APT, I’ve found that correct exercise is the most effective approach.
 This is also consistent with studies which show that it’s possible to change lumbopelvicposture through strength training.

 I think most trainers will agree that one of the keys to being a good coach is to understand that all exercises, mobility drills, and so on should be included only if they serve a purpose.
 This is especially important when training clients with muscular imbalance patterns, as poor exercise technique and selection will only worsen the problem.
+(Another key to being a good coach: Staying up-to-date on the latest exercise science and fitness training methods with the free PTDC newsletter.)

 I’ve tried various approaches for dealing with this postural deviation, but after a lot of trial and error (there’s only so much you can learn from reading science and theory on the subject), I discovered certain patterns regarding what works and what doesn’t.
 From my own experience, I developed a step by step protocol that is very effective for dealing with APT.
 Because excessive APT is one of the major challenges personal trainers encounter, this step by step plan can be a valuable tool to have in their toolbox.